-In the race to evolve the procurement value proposition, one unmet need deserves attention: management of total third-party labor, including Statement of Work (SOW)-based engagements and outsourced services.
-The opportunity is large.
+In the race to evolve the procurement value proposition, one unmet need deserves attention: management of total third-party labour, including statement of work (SOW)-based engagements and outsourced services.

-By bringing this large portion of corporate spend under a strategic framework, procurement can influence many aspects of company performance, from reducing management burdens to raising services impact, boosting data-driven intelligence, and managing risk.
+By bringing this large portion of corporate spend under a strategic framework, procurement can influence many aspects of company performance, from reducing management burdens to raising services impact, boosting data-driven intelligence and managing risk.

 1. Reduce the contractor management burden

-Consider the positive impact that a services procurement partner brings.
+Consider the positive impact that brings.
 Companies benefit from an informed approach to the most appropriate route to market, along with price parameters and a broad view to supplier capabilities.

-- Second, it applies market expertise drawn from experience in managing services to set the right goals, accommodate any variations for specific conditions, and establish performance parameters, with no guesswork.
+Second, it applies market expertise drawn from experience in managing services to set the right goals, accommodate any variations for specific conditions and establish performance parameters, with no guesswork.

 3. Unlock data for better engagement decisions

-- What if there was information to know which suppliers are best suited to the type of engagement needed and how they have performed on similar work in the past?
+What if there was information to know which suppliers are best suited to the type of engagement needed and how they have performed on similar work in the past?

-4. Increase compliance and reduce cost
+4. Mitigate compliance and cost risks

 Together, risks related to compliance and costs require long-term attention at the corporate level.
-Through its unique position as a third-party resource dedicated to monitoring and managing contractor engagement, the services procurement partner addresses both risk challenges.
+Through its unique position as a third-party resource dedicated to monitoring and managing contractor engagement, the services partner addresses both risk challenges.

-Procurement can identify and address potential long-term cost overruns quickly through its services partner, and it can demonstrate that processes are in place to address the specific regulatory demands of engagement.
+Organisations can identify and address potential long-term cost overruns quickly through its services partner, and it can demonstrate that processes are in place to address the specific regulatory demands of engagement.

 Moving Forward: Procurement’s Growing Role as a Business Advisor

 Over the past decade, procurement has made great strides in evolving its role from one of cost-controller to strategic business enabler, asking the right questions and directly connecting challenges with the resources best fit to solve them.
-At the same time, many stakeholders maintain outdated views, and more need to be reached to buy into the value of the procurement function and its associated processes.
+At the same time, many stakeholders maintain outdated views, and more need to be reached to buy into the value of the function and its associated processes.